hashicorp/terraform-provider-vault/website/docs/r/namespace.html.md

 * `path` - (Required) The path of the namespace.
 Must not have a trailing `/`.

+* `custom_metadata` - (Optional) A map of arbitrary string to string valued user-provided metadata meant to describe the namespace.
+Requires Vault version 1.12+.

 ## Attributes Reference

 In addition to the above arguments, the following attributes are exported: